Wranitz/ModelUI/README.md

 # How to use
-Before everything you need to be sure that you have all the dependencies as wella the Ollama models.After running the app:
+Before everything you need to be sure that you have all the dependencies as well as the Ollama models.
+After running the app:

 1. Select the models you need to use.